 Both making use of the Step Time and Double Time to drive the base movement patterns.

 A trained character should be leading with the barrel.
-By "leading" I mean pointing the barrel where they intend to go.
+This means pointing the barrel where you intend to go.
 When walking around with your weapon drawn and ready to fire, you naturally want the weapon pointed in the direction you're looking, ensuring you're prepared to fire as soon as you round a corner or turn your head.
+This will make your character look in control.

 The exception to this rule is when you intentionally want to depict your character as lacking control.
 This can be useful when you want to convey weight, like carrying a heavy machine gun, rocket launcher, or maybe even a front-heavy revolver.

 If you've read through my article about building a dynamic recoil system.
-You'll see that I'm tracking both the vertical and horizontal recoil offset generated by the model.
+You'll see that I'm tracking both the vertical and horizontal recoil offset generated by the recoil model.
 Just like the mouse axis inputs these can be used to offset the weapon to help better visualize the spray pattern.

 This is something I first read about being used in Battlefield V, according to a Dev post on their forums.
 While this post has since been lost.
 Thank you to whomever wrote it!